microsoftgraph/microsoft-graph-docs-contrib/concepts/sdks/use-beta.md

 ---
-title: "Use the SDK with the beta API"
+title: "Use the Microsoft Graph SDKs with the beta API"
-description: "Describes how use the Microsoft Graph SDK with the beta version of the API."
+description: "Describes how use the Microsoft Graph SDKs with the beta version of the API."
 localization_priority: Normal
 author: jasonjoh
 ---

-# Use the SDK with the beta API
+# Use the Microsoft Graph SDKs with the beta API

-The Microsoft Graph SDKs use the [v1.0](/graph/api/overview?view=graph-rest-1.0) Graph endpoint by default.
+The Microsoft Graph SDKs use the [v1.0](/graph/api/overview?view=graph-rest-1.0) Microsoft Graph endpoint by default.
 The SDKs can be used with the [beta](/graph/api/overview?view=graph-rest-beta) endpoint for non-production applications.
 The method for accessing the beta endpoint depends on which SDK you are using.

 [!INCLUDE [beta-disclaimer](../../api-reference/includes/beta-disclaimer.md)]